pgonzaleznetwork/HappySoup.io/README.md

 * Once CORS is validated, we check that the request contains a cookie, which is encrypted.
 The cookie is then used to retrieve a server-side session.
 If the session does not exist or has expired, the user is sent back to the login page.
 * Once the server-side session is verified, we check that the user has a valid session with their Salesforce org.
 If the user doesn't have a valid session with Salesforce, we send the user back to the login page.

-## Why Happy Soup is better than the MetadataComponentDependency API
+## How we enhaced the MetadataComponentDependency API

 Happy Soup is built on top of the MetadataComponentDependency tooling API.
 While this API is great, it has huge limitations that make it hard to work with (**spolier**: we bypass all these!):